Western equine encephalitis

 Less than 1 in 1000 adult patients develop neuroinvasive encephalitis, but the risk is much higher in children (1:50) and infants (1:1).
 Typical features of encephalitis are headache, nausea, vomiting, neck stiffness, altered mental status, and seizures.
 Children and infants tend to have more severe neurologic symptoms.

 The overall case fatality rate is estimated to be between 3% and 7% and is especially high in the extremes of age, ie, the young and the very elderly.
-Among survivors, neurologic sequelae are more common in infants younger than 1 year (sequelae such as mental retardation, developmental delay) and in elderly patients (sequelae such as parkinsonism, dementia).
+Among survivors, neurologic sequelae are more common in infants younger than 1 year (sequelae such as intellectual disability, developmental delay) and in elderly patients (sequelae such as parkinsonism, dementia).

 A83.1 – Western equine encephalitis